 The form itself, though, needs an overhaul.
 “Download” and “Submit” are incredibly bland and aren’t persuasive at all.
 Also, the form is a bit lengthy given the content download.
-Requesting and email address is standard practice, but are job title, company, and industry necessary to download the report?
+Requesting name and email address is standard practice, but are job title, company name, and industry necessary to download the report?
 Skift may want to consider A/B testing a shorter form to see if that produces more leads.

 Finally, listing the three main takeaways in bullet form is smart, but the large chunks of text beneath them make reading this page more of a chore than it needs to be.